MedNet File Link

 - Reconsideration is denied and the original recommendation for dismissal is upheld.

 If the reconsideration is denied, the student has twenty-one (21) calendar days to request, in writing, an appeal to be heard by the Appeals Committee.
 This request must be sent to the Chair of the Committee.
-See Section 12 regarding the option to withdraw.
+See section 14 regarding the option to withdraw.

-- Appeal: Appeals are heard by the Appeals Committee whose sole purpose and responsibility is to provide a fair or formal review of decisions made by SPC.
+Appeals are heard by the Appeals Committee whose sole purpose and responsibility is to provide a fair and formal review of decisions made by SPC.
 These faculty members do not participate in regular SPC meetings.
 The Chair of the SPC participates in the appeal hearings, but does not vote.

 If the student does not request an appeal, the recommendation is forwarded to the Dean for final review.
 The Dean’s decision is final and may not be appealed.
-See Section 12 regarding the option to withdraw.
+See section 14 regarding the option to withdraw.

 If a student submits an appeal, there are two outcomes: